 How Retail Traders Avoid Whipsaw Trades

 Many traders still rely solely upon Price and Price Indicators, which leaves them highly vulnerable to whipsaw trades.
-Stock Volume reveals weak candlestick patterns, and so it is critical in the automated markets today to use it.
-This is because giant Buy Side Institutions using Dark Pool Alternative Trading Systems place 80% of all orders in the Stock Market, which are processed automatically via a computer program set to fill large orders over time without moving price.
+Stock Volume reveals weak candlestick patterns, and so it is critical to use it in the automated markets today.
+This is because the giant Buy Side Institutions using Dark Pool Alternative Trading Systems (ATSs) place 80% of all orders in the Stock Market, which are processed automatically via a computer program set to fill large orders over time without moving price.

-The series of four charts within this article are the same stock over a period of time, and will provide examples of how stock Volume reveals weak candlestick patterns.
-In candlestick chart example #1 below the first blue arrow on the left shows a common gap up to a long white candlestick.
-It has an extraordinarily long stock Volume bar in the middle chart window, which is the footprint of High Frequency Trader HFT orders.
+The series of four charts within this article are the same stock over a period of time, and they will provide examples of how stock Volume reveals weak candlestick patterns.
+In candlestick chart example #1 below, the first blue arrow on the left shows a common gap up to a long white candlestick.
+It has an extraordinarily long stock Volume bar in the middle chart window which is the footprint of High Frequency Trader (HFT) orders.

-The stock did not move up strongly after that High Frequency Traders HFT action because stock Volume was weaker, near or below its moving average line after the one day stock Volume spike.
+The stock did not move up strongly after that HFT action because stock Volume was weaker near or below its moving average line after the one-day stock Volume spike.

-The second blue arrow points to the last candlestick which is an Engulfing White.
-However, see that stock Volume is dropping well below the stock Volume Indicator Moving Average.
+The second blue arrow points to the last candlestick, which is an Engulfing White.
+However, see that stock Volume is dropping well below the stock Volume Indicator’s Moving Average.

-Often Engulfing White Candlesticks also known as Bullish Candlestick Patterns are commonly used for entries, but because stock Volume reveals weak candlestick patterns, this example shows it is not a buy signal by itself.
-Look at price action for two days prior to that candlestick forming, and see that the stock had two reversal candlesticks as indicated by the short red arrow, where sellers attempted to sell the stock down.
+Often, Engulfing White Candlesticks (aka Bullish Candlestick Patterns) are commonly used for entries, but because stock Volume reveals weak candlestick patterns, this example shows that it is not a buy signal by itself.
+Look at price action for the two days prior to that candlestick forming and see that the stock had two reversal candlesticks, as indicated by the short red arrow, where sellers attempted to sell the stock down.
 However, buyers moved in triggered by the support from the highs indicated by the lower red line, which is a technical bounce area for this stock.
 A giant Buy Side Institution is selling while smaller lots are buying, and this weighs the Balance of Power indicator to the downside.
-The Engulfing White represents about a 1 point gain, which is minuscule given the Risk-to-Reward Ratio and the price of this stock.
+The Engulfing White represents about a 1-point gain, which is minuscule given the Risk/Reward Ratio and the price of this stock.

-In candlestick chart example #3 which shows the next day the stock moves up about 1 point, again on rising stock Volume but with more Dark Pool Quiet Rotation™ shown by the red bars in the Balance of Power indicator.
-The stock moves up to the weak resistance level as shown by the red middle line, but pulls back before the close of the day as indicated by the wick on the candlestick.
-Remember that stock Volume reveals weak candlestick patterns, and see that stock Volume is still below its average.
+In candlestick chart example #3, the next day the stock moves up about 1 point, again on rising stock Volume but with more Dark Pool Quiet Rotation™ shown by the red bars in the Balance of Power indicator.
+The stock moves up to the weak resistance level as shown by the middle red line, but it pulls back before the close of the day as indicated by the wick on the candlestick.
+Remember that stock Volume reveals weak candlestick patterns, and see that stock Volume is still below its moving average.